lirsacc/py-gql/docs/api/schema.rst

 Extra scalar types
 ^^^^^^^^^^^^^^^^^^

-The following types and classes are provided for convenience as they are quite common.
-They will not always be present in GraphQL servers and need to be included manually when using `py_gql.build_schema`.
+Extra, non built-in scalar types are provided for convenience in :ref:`py_gql.exts.scalars`.
+They will not always be present in GraphQL servers and need to be included manually when using :ref:`py_gql.build_schema`.

-.. autoattribute:: py_gql.schema.UUID
-    :annotation:

-    The UUID scalar type represents a UUID as specified in :rfc:`4122`.

-.. autoclass:: RegexType
-    :members:

 Directives
 ~~~~~~~~~~